 Economic output here is measured using Gross Value Added (GVA), which is similar to GDP.
 Growth figures are not adjusted for inflation.
 Some key figures:

-- London saw the highest annual growth in 2014 of 6.8%, compared with the UK figure of 4.4%.
-The lowest rate of growth was seen in Wales at 2.4%.
+- The North West saw the highest annual growth in 2015 of 3.6%, compared with the UK figure of 2.9%.
+The lowest rate of growth was seen in the East Midlands at 1.8%.

-- In 2014, London has the highest GVA per head, 73% above the UK average and more than double that of seven of the remaining 11 regions and countries of the UK.
+- In 2015, London had the highest GVA per head, 72% above the UK average and more than double that of 6 of the remaining 11 regions and countries of the UK.

 - The top 5 local areas with the highest GVA per head are in (mostly central) London.
 This at least in part reflects the large numbers of commuters who work there.

-- Between 2010 and 2014, Ealing (+29%), followed by Redbridge and Waltham Forest (+25%) and Hounslow and Richmond upon Thames (+23%) had the biggest increases in GVA per head.
-The only two areas which saw falls were Liverpool (-1%) and Nottingham (-3%).
-Overall change in UK GVA per head over this time was +12%.
+- Between 2010 and 2015, Hounslow and Richmond upon Thames (+34%), followed by Ealing (+32%) and Solihull (+25%) had the biggest increases in GVA per head.
+The only area which saw a fall was Outer Belfast (-1%), while four areas – Portsmouth, Great Manchester South East, Liverpool and Sefton – had a 1% increase.
+The overall change in UK GVA per head over this time was +15%.

 Local growth data